Parental rights movement: Impact on LGBTQ youth

 Opponents of the parental rights movement argue that the policy would result in forcibly out children to parents or guardians who may not be accepting of their gender or sexual identities.
 In Canada, opponents such as Marci Ien, the Minister for Women and Gender Equality and Youth, has said that requiring parental consent to use different names or preferred pronouns places trans children in a "life or death situation."
-In the United States, organised opposition like the Human Rights Campaign oppose the expansion of bills that limit LGBT freedom and expression in schools, suggesting they "stigmatize and marginalize" the LGBT community.
+In the United States, organised opposition like the Human Rights Campaign oppose the expansion of bills that limit LGBT freedom and expression in schools, suggesting they "stigmatize and marginalize" the LGBTQ community.

 Critics of the parental rights movement include parents, teachers, students, human rights groups, and corporations.
-They argue that policies which forcibly out LGBT children can be damaging or life-threatening to those with unsupportive families.
+They argue that policies which forcibly out LGBTQ children can be damaging or life-threatening to those with unsupportive families.
 Such policies have garnered significant concern due to the claimed potential for adverse consequences, including emotional distress, harm to mental well-being, and life-threatening situations for those affected, and can exacerbate issues such as depression, anxiety, and self-esteem problems.
 It has been suggested that these issues may lead to long-term emotional scars and negatively impacting their overall quality of life.

-Additionally, critics highlight that the parental rights movement's insistence on parental control over a child's disclosure of their LGBT identity can perpetuate discrimination and prejudice.
-By prioritizing parental rights over a child's autonomy, these policies may inadvertently discourage open and honest communication within families, hindering the ability of LGBT youth to seek support or understanding from their loved ones.
+Additionally, critics highlight that the parental rights movement's insistence on parental control over a child's disclosure of their LGBTQ identity can perpetuate discrimination and prejudice.
+By prioritizing parental rights over a child's autonomy, these policies may inadvertently discourage open and honest communication within families, hindering the ability of LGBTQ youth to seek support or understanding from their loved ones.